National Register Listings in Shelby County, Kentucky

 Shelby County Timeline

-This timeline provides a condensed summary of the historical journey of Shelby County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Shelby County, Kentucky.

 - 1776: Shelby County, KY was established on June 19, 1776.